CONDITIONS AND REGULATION FOR THE HIRE OF ALSAGER CIVIC POLICY

 8. HEATING INSTALLATION

 8.1 The heating of the Premises shall be the responsibility of the Council and the Hirer shall request the Manager to make such adjustments as are necessary.
 The Hirer shall not touch or interfere with the heating equipment.

 9.1 As between the Council and the Hirer, the Hirer shall be fully responsible for any injury, loss or damage whatsoever sustained or suffered by any persons in or about the Premises arising out of or in any way connected with the use of the premises by the Hirer and the Hirer hereby undertakes so to indemnify the Council, its Officers, Agents and servants, against all actions, costs, expenses, claims and demands in respect of or in any way connected with any injury, loss or damage.

 9.2 Each Hirer shall arrange liability insurance to cover his/her function activities, and a copy given to the Civic Manager in advance of the event, which must be valid for the event date(s).

-9.3 In the event of any damage or loss being caused to the Premises or to any fixtures, fittings, furniture or other items belonging to the Council therein during the function and arising out of or in any way connected with the use of the Premises the Hirer shall at his/her own expense make good all such damage or loss and in the event of his/her failure to do so within 14 days after the occurrence thereof the Council shall be entitled to make good such damage or loss and the Hirer shall reimburse the Council all proper costs, charges and expenses in respect thereof.
+9.4 In the absence of a damages deposit and in the event of any damage or loss being caused to the Premises or to any fixtures, fittings, furniture or other items belonging to the Council therein during the function and arising out of or in any way connected with the use of the Premises the Hirer shall at his/her own expense make good all such damage or loss and in the event of his/her failure to do so within 14 days after the occurrence thereof the Council shall be entitled to make good such damage or loss and the Hirer shall reimburse the Council all proper costs, charges and expenses in respect thereof.